 Quick Summary

-- core training covers recruitment, employee relations, and compliance
+- Learning HR for beginners involves understanding core functions like recruitment, employee relations, and compliance

-- choosing the right course involves evaluating learning style, career goals, and accreditation
+- choosing the right path depends on learning style, career goals, and the desired level of practical application

 -